• Skip to primary navigation

 make the dough in the bread machine

 1. You need to activate the yeast with lukewarm water, not colder, not warmer.
-To make sure the yeast is active, let it rest for 10 minutes and you will see foam forming on the surface.
-If the yeast is active and you can proceed.
+To make sure the yeast is active, let it rest for 10 minutes, and you will see foam forming on the surface.
+If the yeast is active, you can proceed.
 The water you used to activate the yeast should be subtracted from the liquid you need to add for the wet ingredients.

-2. Mix all the wet ingredients first: if you need to melt the butter, don't add the eggs while the butter is still warm.
+2. Mix all the wet ingredients first: if you need to melt the butter, don't add the eggs while the butter is still warm; otherwise, the eggs will cook in hot melted butter.

-3. Add some cold milk or water (depending on the recipe) before adding the eggs otherwise, the eggs will cook in the hot melted butter.
+3. Add some warm milk or water (depending on the recipe)

 4. Mix all the dry ingredients together before you add the wet ingredients.
 Make sure the sugar and the salt are well distributed within the flour